PAFP Resident Community Health Impact Grants

 -

-Required: Attend RIG Summit (April 5, 2025, Lancaster, PA) A celebratory dinner program at which completed projects present posters, and incoming Cohorts attend to learn & network.
+Required: Attend RIG Summit (Friday April 3, 2026, Wind Creek Conference Center, Bethlehem PA) A celebratory dinner program at which completed projects present posters, and incoming Cohorts attend to learn & network.

 - Prepare your project abstract (350 words maximum)